-- 2 Based on Core Bank Net Income attributable to Deutsche Bank shareholders. - Noninterest expenses as a percentage of total net revenues, which are defined as net interest income before provision for credit losses plus noninterest income. - 4 On 17 September 2020, the ECB announced its decision to exercise its regulatory discretion declaring exceptional circumstances.
+- 1 Based on Net Income attributable to Deutsche Bank shareholders. - 2 Based on Core Bank Net Income attributable to Deutsche Bank shareholders. - 3 Noninterest expenses as a percentage of total net revenues, which are defined as net interest income before provision for credit losses plus noninterest income. - 4 On 17 September 2020, the ECB announced its decision to exercise its regulatory discretion declaring exceptional circumstances.
 This measure allows banks to exclude certain eligible central bank balances from the leverage exposure.
 This relief measure was extended until end of March 2022.
-Leverage Ratio (fully loaded) excluding this effect was 4.3 % as at 30 June 2021.
+Leverage Ratio (fully loaded) excluding this effect was 4.4 % as at 30 September 2021.